ModUDuke/Causal-Inference-Introduction/chapter3.md

     success_msg("Good work!
 This is a common way to merge data from different sized dataframes together.
 Now we can see whether these other variables are associated with attending baseball games and whether they may be confounding the relationship between baseball attendance and  number of ads served.")
 ```

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:796f46ec84
-## Baseball Ad Campaign: Assessing Confounders
-Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign is correlated with and could have been confounded by other factors.
+Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign is `correlated` with and could have been confounded by other factors.

+Correlations are similar to average treatment effects (ATEs), but are better-suited for measuring the relationship between two continuous variables (in contrast, ATEs measure the association between a binary "treatment"" variable and a continuous variable).
 As a rule of thumb, correlations with an absolute size of less than .3 are said to be very small, between .3 and .7 are said to be medium, and greater than .7 are said to be large.
 Based on this rule of thumb, answer the following questions:

 *** =instructions
 - 1) Is the correlation between `attended` and `temp` in dataframe `Baseball` a) small, b) medium, or c) large?
 Assign "a", "b", or "c" to Solution1.
-- 2) Is the correlation between `attended` and `food` in dataframe `Baseball` a) small, b) medium, or c) large?
-Assign "a", "b", or "c" to Solution2.
-- 3) Is the correlation between `attended` and `ranking` in dataframe `Baseball` a) small, b) medium, or c) large?
+- 2) Is the correlation between `attended` and `ranking` in dataframe `Baseball` a) small, b) medium, or c) large?
 Assign "a", "b", or "c" to Solution2.

 *** =pre_exercise_code
 ```{r}